DavidFountain/python-intermediate-rivercatchment/README.md

 RiverCatch is a data management system written in Python that manages measurement data collected in river catchment surveys and campaigns.

 ## Main features
-Here are some key features of Inflam:
+Here are some key features of RiverCatch:

 - Provide basic statistical analyses of data
 - Ability to work on measurement data in Comma-Separated Value (CSV) format